EEGLE/mapbox-superset/README.md

 ## Build from source

-Simply run `npm run build`.
+Simply run `npm install && npm run build`.
 It will use webpack to bundle es6 javascript to older javascript.